Numbers Don’t Lie. But Can Our Eyes?

 Charts are powerful things—by representing data visually, people can instantly spot trends, outliers, distributions, and other attributes that would otherwise require tedious calculations.
 But where does all this power come from?
 Much of it is from our complex visual system, which is highly tuned to recognize patterns and shapes without any conscious effort.

 But say we are looking at a plot of two values against each other (a scatterplot) and estimating a fairly straightforward statistic: the correlation between values of x and y.
-Is the visual system actually estimating the and y values of each point from their positioning, summing those values, estimating the number of points and dividing the sums by that number to get means, subtracting those means from each value, then multiplying the differences to… Well, you get the idea.
+Is the visual system actually estimating the x and y values of each point from their positioning, summing those values, estimating the number of points and dividing the sums by that number to get means, subtracting those means from each value, then multiplying the differences to… Well, you get the idea.
 The answer is: probably not.
 So what is it actually doing?

 Explaining Perceptual Proxies